wfink/jboss-as-quickstart/ejb-clients/README.md

 With this quickstart scripts are provided to extend the configuration and deployments of the multi-server quickstart.

  * Make sure you have build the multi-server project.
- * Make sure you have started the JBoss Server as described in the multi-server project.
+ * Make sure you have started the JBoss Server and deployed the multi-server applications as described in the multi-server project.
- * navigate to the project root directory and run the following command

-     `JBOSS_HOME/bin/jboss-cli.sh --connect --file=extend-domain.cli`

- * TODO (necessary?)
-Restart the domain.
-This is necessary because of some configurations, otherwise the deploy will not work.

  * Add application user  [Add an Application User](../README.md#addapplicationuser) For some of the examples with security there are additional users with roles needed.
    To add all necessary users run the following commands, please use this usernames and paswords because the domain configuration and the client use it.